-- Evaluating the business purpose of significant unusual transactions. - Assessing significant accounting estimates for bias.
+- Procedures over the valuation adjustments between the IFRS financial statements and the Solvency II balance sheet. - Assessing significant accounting estimates for bias.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations We identified areas of laws and regulations that could reasonably be expected to have a material effect on the SFCR from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations

+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.